 The series was inaugurated by Robert Pinksy, then poet laureate of the United States.
 The series has brought an impressive array of internationally known artists and intellectuals to Ithaca College, including writer Salman Rushdie, philosopher Peter Singer, and playwright Tony Kushner, among others.

-The Distinguished Speaker in the Humanities for 2015 is Bart D. Ehrman.
+The Distinguished Speaker in the Humanities for 2016 is Bryan Doerries.